 To begin the accreditation process, email Certification_at_PACC-CCAP_dot_ca

-Conferences, seminars and workshops may be recognized and considered as part of the education hours required for PACC Professional Certification.
+Conferences, seminars, and workshops may be recognized for Continuing Professional Development credits applicable to PACC Professional Certification.